Grace, Grief, and Gratitude

 2002.
 That’s the year our lives were blown to bits; the year seventeen-year-old Joseph died in an inexplicable single-vehicle accident.

-And I am growing to understand that God chose 2002 to begin a new work in the lives of my husband, two younger sons, and me.
+And I am growing to understand that God chose 2002 to begin a new work in the lives of my husband, sons, and me.

 2002.
-Nothing caught God by surprise that year.
+Nothing caught God by surprise.
 Nothing has ever caught Him by surprise.

 And so I wrestle through my intense need for privacy to scratch down my stories of grief and hope for the big wide grieving world to read.

-And on occasion, as my knees wobble and my heart pounds, I stand in front of an audience to give back a portion of the love, hope, and grace that’s been gifted to me.
+And on occasion, as my knees wobble and my heart pounds, I stand in front of an audience to give back a portion of the love, hope, and grace that’s been bestowed upon me.

-Grace, grief, and gratitude.
-They’re divinely intertwined by the God who numbers the hairs on our heads and collects our tears in a bottle.
+Grace, grief, and gratitude are divinely intertwined by the God who numbers the hairs on our heads and collects our tears in a bottle.

-Because each one of us will one day be stung by death when we are asked to give back a child, spouse, sibling, parent, or friend.
-Or, we will walk a loved one arm-in-arm down the road called Grief.
-And it’s imperative we know deep in our bones that God sits with us, suffers with us, and sustains us during those cold dark days.
+Grief is real and raw.
+And one day each of us will be stung by death when we are asked to give back a child, spouse, sibling, parent, or friend.
+And it’s imperative we know deep in our bones that God sits with us, suffers with us, and sustains us during those cold, dark, ugly days.

 Grace, grief, and gratitude.
-Because you matter to God.
+Because God is crazy wild about you.